 A core activity for the ARA is the development of new long-duration, action-oriented research programmes that develop user-centred adaptation solutions and build capacity in the Global South.

 All Alliance activities contribute to this development, and we encourage members to come together to form new partnerships which fund such programmes, and which address the most pressing user needs and opportunities for research.

-Evidence for action research
+Evidence for action-oriented research

 Access research, case studies, infographics, reports, and other knowledge products generated by our global community which support Adaptation Research for Impact.